3 Kinds of Information

 PRIMARY & SECONDARY

 At some point you may have a professor who requires you to find primary research articles.
 How can you know if you’ve found the right kind of source for the assignment?
 Think of primary sources as first-hand accounts or reports written by the person or people who experienced the event.
-A primary research article will be one in which the authors of the article are the same people who conducted the research, analyzed the results, formed some conclusions, and reported their findings and methodology in the article.
-Primary sources may also include such things as diaries and journals, autobiographies, case studies, memos, photographs, fiction novels, and eyewitness newspaper articles written at the time of the reported event.
+A primary research article will be one in which the authors of the article are the same people who conducted the research, analyzed the results, formed conclusions, and reported their findings and methodology in the article.
+Primary sources may also include diaries and journals, autobiographies, case studies, memos, photographs, fiction novels, and eyewitness newspaper articles written at the time of the reported event.

 SCHOLARLY, POPULAR, & TRADE